stefanrmmr/kaggle_twitter_airline_sentiment/README.md

-## FINAL PROJECT for TUM "Python for Engineering Data Analysis - from Machine Learning to Visualization" @adrianbruenger @stefanrmmr, summer semester 2021
+## FINAL PROJECT for TUM "Python for Engineering Data Analysis - from Machine Learning to Visualization" @adrianbruenger @stefanrmmr

 ### "Tweet Text Sentiment Analysis using LSTMs and custom trained Word Embeddigns"